-[511] On behalf of the Section of Civil Rights and Social Justice, Mark I. Schickman of California moved Resolution 511, opposing all federal, state, local, territorial, and tribal legislation, regulation, and agency policy that attempts to impose medical or surgical intervention on minors with intersex traits (also known as variations in sex characteristics) without the minor's informed consent or assent, and urges licensed professionals not to conduct or propose medical or surgical intervention on minors with intersex traits (also known as variations in sex characteristics) without the propose medical or surgical intervention on minors with intersex traits until the minor requests the proposed care, understands the impact of the proposed care as well as alternatives, is provided with affirming psychosocial supports, and gives informed consent or assent, except when immediate life-threatening circumstances require emergency intervention.
+[511] On behalf of the Section of Civil Rights and Social Justice, Mark I. Schickman of California moved Resolution 511, opposing all federal, state, local, territorial, and tribal legislation, regulation, and agency policy that attempts to impose medical or surgical intervention on minors with intersex traits (also known as variations in sex characteristics) without the minor's informed consent or assent, and urges licensed professionals not to conduct or propose medical or surgical intervention on minors with intersex traits until the minor requests the proposed care, understands the impact of the proposed care as well as alternatives, is provided with affirming psychosocial supports, and gives informed consent or assent, except when immediate life-threatening circumstances require emergency intervention.
 Beth Whittenbury of California and Brenda Robinson of California spoke in favor the resolution.
 The resolution was adopted.